dmaivel/sharedgl/README.md

 | GL_RENDERER_OVERRIDE | String | `host` | Override the renderer string on the client side.
 Available for both Windows and Linux clients. |
 | SGL_NET_OVER_SHARED | Ip:Port | | If networking is enabled, this environment variable must exist on the guest.
 Available for both Windows and Linux clients. |
 | SGL_RUN_WITH_LOW_PRIORITY | Boolean | true | On older CPUs, by setting the process priority to low / `IDLE_PRIORITY_CLASS`, applications will run smoother as the kernel driver is given more CPU time.
 This may not be needed on systems with newer CPUs.
 Only available for Windows clients. |

-Those labeled with `host` mean that their values are polled from the host/server when the override isn't set.

 ### Network